Sammi Kinghorn

 Samantha May Kinghorn (born 6 January 1996) is a British World Champion wheelchair racer and TV presenter.
 At the 2024 paralympics she won a gold medal.

 Personal history

-In December 2010 Kinghorn was crushed by snow and ice which fell from the roof at the family farm breaking her back.
-She had emergency surgery and spent five months in the hospital.
-The injury to her spine left her paralysed from the waist down.
-Since then she uses a wheelchair for mobility.
+Kinghorn broke her back in December 2010 at the age of 14.
+Originally, it was reported that she had been crushed by snow and ice which fell from the roof of her home, but she later stated that she had jumped onto the forklift that her father Neill, a farm worker, was driving and was crushed underneath it; she admitted that it had been entirely her fault and her father had not been able to spot her due to the weather conditions.
+She had emergency surgery and spent five months in hospital in Glasgow, but the injury to her spine left her paralysed from the waist down.
+Since then she has used a wheelchair for mobility.
 While in the Spinal Injuries Unit at Southern General Hospital her physiotherapist took her to Stoke Mandeville Stadium to take part in the WheelPower Inter Spinal Games where she was able to try out a variety of wheelchair sports, leading to her taking up wheelchair racing.
 She said: